 Principle: Headlines and Captions

-Newshub published an article on October 9, 2022, headlined Only 27 people turn up for pro-Donald Trump rally at Capital grounds in Washington DC.
+Newshub published an article on October 9, 2022, headlined Only 27 people turn up for pro-Donald Trump rally at Capital grounds in

 The story reported the former president was used to having thousands of people gather at his rallies around the country, but a mere 27 people attended a gathering of supporting in Washington.

 Michael Dilger complained the headline breached Media Council Principle 6 (headlines and captions) as it was deceptive.

 “I believe most [people will surmise that only 27 people showed up to a Trump-organised rally, when in fact hundreds of thousands of people are showing up to his rallies".

 He said the term “pro-Trump” did not distinguish the event from a Trump-organised rally and given that it was not a Trump campaign organised event it was not newsworthy.